matrix-org/synapse/docs/upgrade.md

 * `worker_replication_http_port`
 * `worker_replication_http_tls`

-can now be removed from individual worker yaml if you add the main process to the `instance_map` in the shared yaml configuration.
+can now be removed from individual worker YAML configuration if you add the main process to the `instance_map` in the shared YAML configuration, using the name `main`.

 Example:
 ```yaml